io-sea/hestia/README.md

 It adds HSM features, Object grouping and general Object adressing capabilities to third-party Object Stores.

-Currently the software is an `alpha` state - interfaces are being designed for use in the IO-SEA project and basic implementations added.
+Currently the software is in an `alpha` state - interfaces are being designed for use in the IO-SEA project and basic implementations added.

 # Hello World Example